Body + Mind is reader-supported. We may earn an affiliate commission when you buy through some of the links on our site.

 This recipe also calls for flax seeds, a rich plant-based source of omega-3 fatty acids.
 These substances play critical roles in neurological and cardiovascular health, helping to prevent the inflammation that can strain your blood vessels.
 Surprise — you’ll get another dose of pineapple, doubling down on the anti-inflammatory effects.

 Do you want a smoothie that will reduce inflammation while keeping your tummy full until dinnertime?
 Look no further than this winning recipe.
 Apples contain pectin, a type of fiber that helps to promote the growth of beneficial bacteria in your intestines.
-The celery gives those helpful microbes an extra serving of filling fiber for dessert.
+Kale may support heart health and has an abundance of calcium, folate, fiber and potassium.

 What is golden milk?
 You’re going to love it.
 It combines coconut milk for vegan goodness with turmeric, ginger, cinnamon and nutmeg for a 4-herb anti-inflammatory punch that just happens to taste heavenly.
 A dash of maple syrup increases the antimicrobial properties of the beverage while making it even sweeter.